OpenTreeOfLife/ot-ansible/devnotes.md

 Development is where we test new software, and nexttree is production software but with new synthesis (tree and underlying taxonomy)

-Tree + taxonomy servers = nextree, tree, devtree Phylesystem servers = nextree, phylesystemapi, devphylesystemapi Otindex servers
+Tree + taxonomy servers = nexttree, tree, devtree Phylesystem servers = nexttree, phylesystemapi, devphylesystemapi Otindex servers

 ## Actions